-In connection with the designation of the Offered Bonds as Social Bonds, the Agency will provide a report regarding the disbursement of proceeds of the Offered Bonds for the purchase of Mortgage Loans, generally in the form included in Appendix J - "Form of Social Bond Report."
+With respect to the Offered Bonds designated as Social Bonds, the Agency will provide a report regarding the disbursement of proceeds of the Offered Bonds for the purchase of Mortgage Loans, generally in the form included in Appendix J - "Form of Social Bond Report."
 The Social Bond Report will be posted on the Agency's Investor Relations website (bonds.hcr.ny.gov/sonyma) following expenditure of all proceeds of the Offered Bonds.
 The Agency is not required to provide such Social Bond Report pursuant to the Master Continuing Disclosure Agreement (defined below) or any other agreement to provide continuing disclosure.
 Failure to file such report is not an event of default under the Master Continuing Disclosure Agreement or the Resolution.